blab/ncov-wa-phylodynamics/README.md

 ### Outbreak in Washington State caused by repeated introductions

 SARS-CoV-2 was repeatedly introduced into Washington State.
-The outbreak can be separated into two groups that lead to the majority of cases and originated from at least two different introductions into Washington State.
+The outbreak can be separated into two groups that lead to the majority of cases and the majority of cases originated from at least two different introductions into Washington State.
 The first one was likely introduced at the beginning of February from China.
 The second one is derived from Europe and was most likely introduced between mid and the end of February.